Bill

 Bill Summary

-An Act To Authorize The Board Of Trustees Of Oktibbeha County, Mississippi, To Establish A Reserve And Trust Fund; To Provide That Proceeds From The Sale Of Och Regional Medical Center, Which Is Owned By The County, May Be Deposited Into The Fund; To Provide For The Establishment Of The Board Of Trustees Of The Reserve And Trust Fund And Provide That Its Membership Shall Be The Members Of The Board Of Supervisors Of Oktibbeha County; To Require The Trustees To Contract With A Qualified Institution Fiduciary To Provide Investment Management And Advisory Services For The Fund; To Prescribe Certain Earning And Annual Distributions Of The Fund; To Provide That A Certain Percentage Of The Earnings May Be Transferred To The Oktibbeha County Och Proceeds Fund For Appropriation By The Board Of Supervisors For Any Lawful County Purposes, Including General Operations, Maintenance And Capital Improvements; To Provide Strict Limitations For Withdrawals From The Corpus; And For Related Purposes.
+An Act To Authorize And Direct The Board Of Trustees Of Oktibbeha County, Mississippi, To Establish A Reserve And Trust Fund; To Provide That Not Less Than 80% Of The Proceeds From The Sale Of Och Regional Medical Center, Which Is Owned By The County, Shall Be Deposited Into The Fund; To Provide For The Establishment Of The Board Of Trustees Of The Reserve And Trust Fund And Provide That Its Membership Shall Be The Members Of The Board Of Supervisors Of Oktibbeha County; To Require The Trustees To Contract With A Qualified Institution Fiduciary To Provide Investment Management And Advisory Services For The Fund; To Prescribe Certain Earnings And Annual Distributions Of The Fund; To Provide That A Certain Percentage Of The Earnings May Be Transferred To The Oktibbeha County Och Proceeds Fund For Appropriation By The Board Of Supervisors For Any Lawful County Purposes, Including General Operations, Maintenance And Capital Improvements; To Provide Strict Limitations For Withdrawals From The Corpus; And For Related Purposes.

 AI Summary

-This bill authorizes Oktibbeha County to establish the Oktibbeha County Reserve and Trust Fund to manage the net proceeds from the sale of OCH Regional Medical Center, which is owned by the county.
-The fund is intended to be a permanent endowment to maintain its value against inflation and provide sustainable revenue for county improvements without depleting the principal.
-The Board of Supervisors will serve as the trustees of this fund and must hire a qualified institutional fiduciary, like a bank or trust company, to manage its investments according to prudent investor standards.
-The fund's earnings, capped at 4% of its average market value over three years, can be used for county purposes, with up to 85% transferred to a separate fund for appropriation by the Board of Supervisors for general operations, maintenance, and capital improvements, while any remaining earnings are added back to the fund's principal.
-Strict limitations are placed on withdrawals from the fund's principal, requiring a supermajority vote of the Board of Supervisors, certification from the fiduciary that long-term purchasing power will not be impaired, a public hearing, and findings that no other funding source exists, with unlimited withdrawals allowed only during declared emergencies.
-Any invasion of the principal will suspend earnings distributions until the corpus is fully restored, and the board must file a restoration plan with the Attorney General and Chancery Court.
-The trustees are required to publish an audited financial report annually, and the Attorney General has the authority to enforce the act's terms, with the fund dissolving and the act being repealed if its balance ever reaches zero, triggering an investigation into potential mismanagement.
+This bill authorizes Oktibbeha County to establish the Oktibbeha County Reserve and Trust Fund to manage the net proceeds from the sale of OCH Regional Medical Center, which are defined as all sale proceeds after debts and costs.
+At least 80% of these net proceeds must be deposited into this fund, which will serve as a permanent endowment to maintain its value against inflation and provide sustainable revenue for the county.
+The Board of Supervisors of Oktibbeha County will act as the trustees of this fund and must hire a qualified institutional fiduciary, such as a bank or trust company, to manage its investments according to prudent investor laws.
+The fund's earnings, which are defined as net interest, dividends, and capital gains after administrative expenses, can be distributed annually, with up to 85% of remaining earnings potentially transferred to a separate Oktibbeha County OCH Proceeds Fund for general county purposes like operations and improvements, but only if the fund's inflation-adjusted value is not below its initial deposit.
+Strict limitations are placed on withdrawals from the fund's principal, or "corpus," which is the initial deposit plus any undistributed income and inflation adjustments; such withdrawals are only allowed for extraordinary capital needs with a supermajority vote of the supervisors, public notice, and fiduciary certification, or for unlimited amounts during declared emergencies, and any invasion of the corpus suspends earnings distributions until it is fully restored.
+The trustees are required to publish audited financial reports annually, and the Attorney General has the authority to enforce the act's terms, with the fund dissolving if its balance reaches zero, triggering an investigation into potential mismanagement.

 Committee Categories